Double Rush

-Double Rush is an American situation comedy that aired on CBS from January 4 to April 12, 1995.
+Double Rush is an American sitcom that aired on CBS from January 4 to April 12, 1995.
 The series stars Robert Pastorelli as the manager of a bicycle messenger service in New York City.

 Synopsis

 As a young man in the 1960s, Johnny Verona had hoped to become a rock star.
 To earn the money he needed to buy a guitar previously owned by his idol, Jimi Hendrix, that he saw in a store window, he took a job as a bicycle messenger for Ed Foley Couriers.
 After buying the guitar, he joined a rock band in 1968 which enjoyed some success playing in clubs.
 When a record company offered him a solo contract in 1971, the idealistic Johnny turned it down because the contract did not include his fellow band members.

 Denied his dream of being a rock music star, Johnny used the knowledge he had acquired as a bicycle courier to open his own bicycle delivery company in Manhattan.
 Called Double Rush, it offers a rush delivery service, guaranteeing delivery within 45 minutes, and a "double rush" service which promises delivery within 20 minutes.
-Johnny goes through ups and downs as he struggles to run the company in the face of competition from the increased use of fax machines and the Internet in the mid-1990s, as well as from his former employer Ed Foley Couriers, now run by Ed Foley and his daughter Kate.
+Johnny goes through ups and downs as he struggles to run the company in the face of competition from the increased use of fax machines and the internet in the mid-1990s, as well as from his former employer Ed Foley Couriers, now run by Ed Foley and his daughter Kate.
 His young employees constantly remind Johnny of his missed chance to be a rock star in the 1970s, and he is prone to musing about it.
 A gruff but soft-hearted and fatherly man, he takes an interest in the personal lives and well-being of his employees at Double Rush.

 Working for Johnny are the flighty, whiny, and neurotic Zoe Fuller, who could not find employment after graduating from Harvard Business School and during the first episode accepts a position as a bicycle messenger and bookkeeper with the company until she can find a better job; Barkley, the overqualified, cynical, spaced-out, wild-haired dispatcher, who wears extremely thick eyeglasses and dispenses philosophical advice as well as delivery assignments; Hunter, a dim-witted daredevil who takes great pleasure in speeding through Midtown Manhattan traffic on his bicycle and is the fastest courier at Double Rush; "The Kid," a 75-year-old prone to joking about his sex life and lack of direction in life who has 58 years of experience as a messenger, never uses a bicycle, and always delivers messages on foot, making up for his painful lack of physical speed by knowing every shortcut in New York City; and bicycle messengers Leo and Marlon.
 Leo, a former juvenile delinquent, is a naive, self-centered, morose, and cynical Generation Xer, while Marlon is a young husband and father who tries to balance his family life with his bicycle messenger job and has a knack for conning people.